-The WDSA Reports More Sightings of Asian Giant Hornets (May, 2020)
+The WSDA Reports More Sightings of Asian Giant Hornets (May, 2020)

 Recent Asian Giant Hornet Sightings

-The first confirmed sighting of a Asian giant hornet was in December, 2019 out of Blaine, Washington.
+The first confirmed sighting of an Asian giant hornet was in December 2019 out of Blaine, Washington.
 The specimen was confirmed by Washington State University to be an Asian giant hornet.
 More sightings occurred throughout western Washington and British Columbia, Canada.
 The most recent sightings and updates are as follows:

 - On May 15, the provincial government of British Columbia confirmed one of the first mainland cases near Langley, British Columbia.

 - On May 27, a dead specimen was spotted by a local resident on a Custer roadway, which was promptly reported to the WDSA’s Report Forum.

 - On May 28, after careful investigation, the specimen was confirmed to be a Asian giant hornet.
 It was collected and submitted for testing the same day.

 - On May 29, the specimen was confirmed to be a Asian giant hornet.